TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 5/Matthew 5.24.md

 ---

-leave there thy gift before the altar, and go thy way, first be reconciled to thy brother, and then come and offer thy gift.
+leave your gift there before the altar, and go your way.
+First be reconciled to your brother, and then come and offer your gift.